merely-useful/py-rse/index.md

 - Include a few standard files in all your projects, such as README, LICENSE, CONTRIBUTING, CONDUCT and CITATION.
 - Put runnable code in a `bin/` directory.
 - Put raw/original data in a `data/` directory and never modify it.
 - Put results in a `results/` directory.
-This includes cleaned-up data and figures (i.e. everything created using what's in `bin` and `data`).
+This includes cleaned-up data and figures (i.e., everything created using what's in `bin` and `data`).
 - Put documentation and manuscripts in a `docs/` directory.
 - Refer to The Carpentries [software installation guide][carpentries-install-instructions] if you're having trouble.